Solve a vehicle routing problem (VRP) using R and Nextmv Cloud

 For example, if you want to integrate the Nextmv solver into a Shiny application, take a look into promises to better build a responsive app using asynchronous calls to our API.
 And if you are interested in the broader spectrum of optimization packages in R, you should definitely take a look at CRAN’s Task View on Optimization and Mathematical Programming.

 There are also several other demo input files to explore within the Nextmv Cloud console.
-It’s also easy to experiment with many other features such as compatibility attributes, penalties, backlogs, route limits, vehicle initialization costs, and more
+It’s also easy to experiment with many other features such as compatibility attributes, cluster objectives and constraints, route limits such as maximum duration or distance, vehicle activation penalty, and more

-It’s easy to create a free Nextmv Cloud account (no credit card required).
+It’s easy to create a free Nextmv Cloud account.
 We have options for more customization.
-If you want to talk to the Nextmv team, just contact us.
+If you want to talk to our team, just contact us

 Video by: